Assessing Whistleblower Reward Incentives and Caps: What the Data Demonstrates

 - Reward laws with caps have universally failed.
-This is demonstrated by an in-depth analysis of the FIERRA and False Claims Act whistleblower provisions, and the efficacy of those laws over three decades.
+This is demonstrated by an in-depth analysis of the FIRREA and False Claims Act whistleblower provisions, and the efficacy of those laws over three decades.

 - In fact, government agencies which administer the whistleblower reward programs recognize the essential contribution of whistleblowers and oppose reward caps as ineffective.
 See Sec.